OsmanKAYI/full-stack-roadmap/node.js/README.md

 nvm ls-remote
 # install latest node version
-nvm install node  # "node" is an alias for the latest version
+nvm install node  # "node" is an alias for the latest version nvm use v20.11.0 # if you want to use specific version
 ```

 ## Documentation